Science at UM [S01-ep15]: From Aniridia Research to the Gravimeter

 Frédéric Michon, winner of the 2022 Rare Diseases Research Award

-In the second part of the program, we meet Nicolas Lemoigne.
+In the second half of the program, we meet Nicolas Lemoigne.
 He is a research engineer at the CNRS, at the Montpellier Geosciences Laboratory, where he works on gravimetric instrumentation.
-We follow him to the basement of the laboratory, where the gravimeter, an instrument that measures gravity, is well protected from external vibrations.
+We follow him down to the laboratory’s basement, where the gravimeter—an instrument that measures gravity—is safely shielded from external vibrations.

 Co-production: Divergence FM / University of Montpellier